Mental Health Act 2014

 The Mental Health Commission (MHC) is responsible for the ongoing monitoring and evaluation of the Mental Health Act 2014 and the Mental Health Regulations 2015.

 Following an extensive implementation program, the Act commenced on 30 November 2015.
 Since that time, the MHC has been in consultation with key stakeholders regarding the workability of the Act.
 Given the length and complexity of the Act, it was expected that there would be some issues raised that would be best addressed by way of legislative amendment rather than by an operational response.
-Key stakeholders consulted include the Department of Health, health service providers, the Chief Psychiatrist, the Mental Health Tribunal and the Mental Health Advocacy Service.
+Key Government consulted include the Department of Health, health service providers, the Chief Psychiatrist, the Mental Health Tribunal and the Mental Health Advocacy Service.

 A range of proposed amendments to the Act and Regulations are currently under consideration by the MHC.
 Some may require broader consultation, including with consumers, families and carers, before determining the best way forward.
 The MHC will consider the impact of any proposed amendments and the consultation that may be required, prior to seeking Government approval to draft an Amendment Bill, for introduction to Parliament.

 Review of Mental Health Act

 The PIR focuses on whether the Objects, set out in Part 3 of the Act, are being achieved.
-In undertaking the PIR, the MHC has consulted with a wide range of stakeholders, including government and non-government agencies, peak bodies, advisory groups, mental health clinicians and staff and organisations representing consumers, families and carers.
+In undertaking the PIR, the MHC consulted with a wide range of stakeholders, including government and non-government agencies, peak bodies, advisory groups, mental health clinicians and staff and organisations representing consumers, families and carers.
 An online survey was also released to obtain direct feedback from consumers, families and carers regarding the experiences of consumers and personal support persons under the Act.